Lawo69/Freelancer-Job-Tracker/README.md

 # 🧑‍💻 Freelancer Job Tracker

-A full-stack job and project tracking app built for freelancers to manage clients, deadlines, and notes efficiently — with secure user authentication and protected routes.
+A full-stack job and project tracking app built for freelancers to manage projects — with secure user authentication and protected routes.

 ## 🚀 Features